Use this expert checklist to maximize value, save time and minimize issues with your study.

 For studies that feature unusually complex questionnaires, or low incidents samples, Tomo recommends conducting a pilot study.
 “We always perform extensive QA on our projects, but a pilot test provides an added level of confidence that the questionnaire is performing correctly.”
 A pilot also confirms respondents can successfully complete the survey and, if necessary, pinpoint potential issues like high dropout rates.
 “In multi-country studies, we often need to slightly adapt our screener questions based on cultural or economic differences between countries or regions.”
 A pilot study helps ensure the right respondents are getting through.

 6. Experience and References

 Nothing beats an experienced team to help a study go smoothly.
 So don’t be shy about inquiring about specific expertise.
 The same goes for references.
-A reputable firm should be willing to provide you with names of clients who they work with regularly.
+A reputable firm should be willing to provide you with the names of clients whom they work with regularly.
 And while these references will likely represent the research firm’s most satisfied clients, almost all clients will be forthcoming with the firm’s specific strengths and weaknesses.

-Tomo believes all the items that contribute to a succesful study really come down to a single, simple idea: Be specific with what you need, down to the smallest detail.
-“When we have clear and precise specifications - sample size, target criteria, questionnaire length, timing and deliverable requirements – we are incredibly confident in our ability to deliver 100% satisfaction.”
+Tomo believes all the items that contribute to a successful study really come down to a single, simple idea: Be specific with what you need, down to the smallest detail.
+“When we have clear and precise specifications - sample size, target criteria, questionnaire length, timing, and deliverable requirements – we are incredibly confident in our ability to deliver 100% satisfaction.”
 That being said, it is also important to plan for the unexpected.
 While most research suppliers can ably handle a well-planned study, flexibility is also important.
 Be sure to find out how your research partner is structured and equipped to handle last-minute changes or address issues mid-study.
-“In our case, we have a centralized operations hub that runs 24-7.
+“In our case, we have a centralized operations hub that runs 24/7.
 It gives us the ability to immediately address issues and reassign resources, as needed.”